Improving Returns Through Asset Allocation

 Graph 5 shows return and risk relative to equities.
 All Agathos models exceed returns from the equity market, but with a fraction of the equity market’s risk, even ‘D25’ which is constrained to a maximum exposure of 25% in equities outperforms the equity index!
 Agathos D100, in effect a common sense equity investor clearly out-smarts the market index by virtue of timing alone.

 Graph 6 makes the same comparison with Swiss Federal Bonds.
 Only Agathos D100 has risk notably in excess of bond risk, but earns more than twice the bond return.

 Table 3 shows the regression analysis of all Agathos allocation models against the Swiss Equity Market.
 Given the dynamic asset allocation , it is only natural when R-squared is extremely low.
 Statistically speaking, that gives any predictions made with the regression formula a low degree of reliability.
 Low R-squared readings identify the methodology as source of performance, as it should be.

 The allocation is not driven by statistics, it is driven by judgement (in this case a mechanical approximation thereof).
 And that ‘judgement’, while crude and far from perfect, shows itself superior to ‘chance’, or the return data would not be as shown.
-As such, it exposes the failure of current pension fund management, which all but ignores risk.
+As such, it exposes the failure of current pension fund management, which ignores risk entirely, in favour of outright lethargy.

-R-squared attempts to quantity how big a portion of investment return is explained by ‘the market’, or ‘benchmark’ ( y-variable), from 0 to 100%.
+R-squared attempts to quantity how big a portion of investment return is explained by ‘the market’, or ‘benchmark’, from 0 to 100%.
 The difference between R-squared and ‘100% ‘ is more or less the impact of investment management decisions.
 The lower R-squared, the greater that portion of returns attributable to managerial judgement.

 Investment performance can and should be measured by statistical means quantitatively, and qualitatively.
-But it is not generated that way.
+But performance is generated through sound judgement, not statistics.